rhfung/RFViewFactory/README.md

 -------------

 0.1.0: branch of manticore-iosviewfactory by rhfung.

 * All RF prefixes renamed to RF.
 * [RFViewModel sharedModel].currentSection now reflects the actual section & view when SECTION_LAST is assigned
 * proper way to create singletons with ARC
+* renamed screenOverlay and screenOverlays as coachmark and coachmarks

 0.0.9: added helper intent for navigating to the previous screen